 Expression of ABC transporters in the 60 cell lines.

-Supplemental Table S2 (PDF).
+Supplemental Table S2 (Microsoft Word).
 Clusters observed after hierarchical agglomerative clustering of cell lines based on expression profiles, with average linkage algorithm and a distance metric of 1-r

-Supplemental Table S3 (PDF).
+Supplemental Table S3 (Microsoft Word).
 Genes statistically significantly associated with tissues of origin

-Supplemental Table S4 (PDF).
+Supplemental Table S4 (Microsoft Word).
 Association of selected genes with tissue types

-Supplemental Table S7 (PDF).
+Supplemental Table S7 (Microsoft Word).
 List of the 47 ABC transporter genes, their accession numbers, and the primers used for real-time RT-PCR amplification

 Correlation of ABCB1 mRNA and protein expression in the 60 cell lines